Brexit and Eurostar services

 Following the withdrawal agreement agreed between the UK and EU, Eurostar services will continue on the existing basis, timetable and terms and conditions following Brexit on 31st January.
 We are working closely with our station partners, Governments and border authorities on both sides of the Channel to ensure that robust plans are in place for us to continue to operate in either a deal or 'no-deal' scenario after the transition period.

 Will I need a visa to travel between the UK and the EU after Brexit?

 The EU has agreed to give British citizens visa-free travel to member states, even in a no-deal scenario, for trips up to 90 days.
 The UK had previously confirmed that EU citizens will be able to make short-term visits to the UK without a visa.

 Will there be any changes to the travel documents I need after Brexit?

-Should the UK leave the EU without a deal, passports will be required to have six months validity from the date of arrival at your destination.
+Should the UK not secure a deal with the EU after the transition period, passports may be required to have six months validity from the date of arrival at your destination.
 The government has created an online tool to check if a passport needs to be renewed before travel.

 The full range of UK government advice about travel after Brexit can be found here.